DB19222/DL2-group5-med-seg/blogpost.md

 For future research we then strongly encourage a further exploration of this particular innovation.
 Future studies should encompass more data, extended training durations, as well as hyperparameter search when performing this “geometric fine-tuning”.
 Additionally, due to the way the Monai ViT was implemented, the out-projection was the most straightforward to use for LoRA-adapter injections, however research has proven the Query and Value matrices in the self-attention block yield best performance when adapted using LoRA.
 Rewriting the adapted ViT architecture to enable this is a promising future research direction.
 Additionally, future research can investigate whether increasing the level up to which features are equivariant can further improve robustness.

 ## Authors' Contributions
-Danny: Contributed to the overall blog post, implemented the SO(3) patch embedding block, and assisted with the inference pipeline.
+**Danny**: Contributed to the overall blog post, implemented the SO(3) patch embedding block, and assisted with the inference pipeline.
 Developed the proposed adaptation technique, helped refine the experimental setup, and assisted with the initial implementation of the transformer-based architecture.

-Taiki: Explained the mathematical background and motivations behind steerable convolutions and SO(3) equivariance.
-Investigated translational equivariance, elaborated on medical terms, and explained the Felzenswalb-Huttenlocher algorithm.
-Made references clickable and contributed to related work and the introduction sections, emphasizing the medical relevance of rotation robustness.
-Structured the repository and implemented reproducibility experiment configurations.
+**Roan**: Finalized the inference pipeline by adding data collection and inference scripts.
+Descriped all dataset components.
+Visualized and analyzed the dataset.
+Facilitated the dataset solution on Snellius with Jesse and Taiki.
+Helped Jesse with the model diagram.
+Made the final edits to the blog post and ensured the overall coherence of the text.
+Executed experiments and produced visualizations and analyses for "Experiments and Reproducibility".
+Executed experiments and produced visualizations and analyses for "Results of the Proposed Adaptation Technique".
+Created 2 notebooks for all the visualizations and analyses.

-Jesse: Designed the proposed architecture, and contributed motivations behind hyperparameter and design choices.
+**Jesse**: Designed the proposed architecture, and contributed motivations behind hyperparameter and design choices.
 Investigated literature on adaptation techniques, cleaned the repository, and merged cleaned inference code with train scripts.
 Created the model diagram and the demo notebook of the SO3 patchembedding block.
 Implemented the pipeline for our contribution and conducted the inference pipeline setup with Danny.
 Produced visualizations and analyses for "Reproduction of the Experiments," and assisted with run executions, figures, and tables for other sections.

-Roan: Provided better explanations of plots, described all dataset components, combined the original experiments with the reproduction section, and defined and tested the z-axis accuracy.
-Evaluated plots, adjusted the inference pipeline, and facilitated the dataset solution on Snellius with Jesse and Taiki.
-Executed experiments and produced visualizations and analyses for "Reproduction of the Experiments."
+**Taiki**: Explained the mathematical background and motivations behind steerable convolutions and SO(3) equivariance.
+Investigated translational equivariance, elaborated on medical terms, and explained the Felzenswalb-Huttenlocher algorithm.
+Contributed to related work and the introduction sections, emphasizing the medical relevance of rotation robustness.
+Structured the repository and implemented reproducibility experiment configurations.

 ## Bibliography
 <a id="p1">[1]</a> Hu Cao, Yueyue Wang, Joy Chen, Dongsheng Jiang, Xiaopeng Zhang, Qi Tian, and Manning Wang.
 Swin-unet: Unet like pure transformer for medical image segmentation.
 In European conference on computer vision, pages 205–218.
 Springer, 2022.